michaelmusty/.dotfiles/README.markdown

 -----

-My `.profile` and other files in `sh` are written in Bourne/POSIX shell script so that they can be parsed by any Bourne-compatible shell, including the `dash` shell used as the system shell on modern Debian-derived systems.
+My `.profile` and other files in `sh` are written in Bourne/POSIX shell script so that they can be parsed by any Bourne-compatible shell, including `zsh`, `dash`, and \*BSD implementations of `sh`.
 Individual scripts called by `.profile` are saved in `.profile.d` and iterated on login for ease of management.
 All of these boil down to exporting variables appropriate to the system and the software it has available.

 My `.bash_profile` calls `.profile` for variable exports, and then runs `.bashrc` for interactive shells.
 Subscripts are kept in `.bashrc.d`, and all